 8×8 Inc.: Over the last year, 8×8 Inc. has seen record revenue and top ranking in the industry.
 With increases in revenue each quarter, the company is also reporting a record $85.8 million total revenue, which is a 22% increase in revenue over 2011’s $70.2 million.
 Aside from 2012’s Total Revenue growth, 8×8 Inc. saw revenue from business customers rise 30% from 2011, GAAP net income rise to $0.99 per diluted share from $0.10 in 2011, Non-GAAP income rise to $0.15 per diluted share from $0.11 in 2011, growth in net cash provided by operating activities ($9.2 million compared to $8.6 million in 2011), and a $6 million in increase in cash equivalents and investments.
 Performance numbers aside, 8×8 saw an expansive year as they were issued various new communications patents by the U.S. Patent and Trademark Office and moved to a larger headquarters in California.
 Critically, the company garnished acclaim as it was named the #1 provider of Hosted IP Telephony by Frost and Sullivan, as well as named a Market ‘Leader’ in the Magic Quadrant for Unified Communications as a service in North America.

 Vonage: Vonage proved to have a more challenging year than its peers and competitors.
 Throughout the first three quarters of the fiscal year, Vonage dealt with various fluctuations in revenue, direct costs, selling (General and Administrative), and marketing expense; however, some of these areas saw growth in each quarter compared to 2011.
 Despite this state of flux, Vonage carried on with its growth initiative to expand internationally.
-By the end of their third quarter, Vonage was able to extend their international calling plans to include Mexico, Philippines, and Southeast Asia.
+By the end of their third quarter, Vonage Business plans began including international calling to Mexico, Philippines, and Southeast Asia.
 Additionally, Vonage entered into an alliance with AARP to further expand their presence.
 This alliance will enable Vonage to market directly to AARP’s members, which near 40 million.
 Aside from performance in 2012, Vonage saw a number of changes as they acquired new patents from the U.S. Patent and Trademark Office, as well as underwent some administrative changes.

 ShoreTel: Shoretel is another company that saw a number of ups and downs throughout 2012.
 Shoretel reported a 39% increase in consolidated revenue in its First Quarter Fiscal year 2013 (compared to the first quarter of fiscal 2012).
 However, a number of other areas, such as GAAP gross margin, saw loss.
 Aside from this, Shoretel’s “Cloud” continued to deliver strong.
 The company also added a number of new features and aspects to their existing line, ShoreTel Sky.
 Aside from innovation, development, and performance numbers, ShoreTel was the recipient of three prestigious awards in 2012.
 Firstly, the company received awards at the Midsize Enterprise Summit (MES) West 2012 in the categories of Best Midmarket Software Solution, Best Demonstration of ROI, and Best Execution of a Midmarket IT solution.
 Secondly, TMC named the ShoreTel UC Solution and ShoreTel Sky as recipients of the 2012 Internet Telephony Excellence Award (presented by Internet Telephone magazine).
 Lastly, the company’s most recent software release, ShoreTel 13, was named a winner of the 2012 TMC Labs Innovation award (presented by TMC’s Customer magazine).
 In addition to these awards, ShoreTel was awarded the Telecommunications Vendor of the Year in the ARN IT Awards 2012.
 Despite reporting some losses, ShoreTel had a well received, critically acclaimed year.